COASTAL CARPET PYTHON

 Morelia spilota

-This python species is heavy-bodied and can reach lengths of up to 14 feet, although the average length is around 7 to 9 feet.
-Its lifespan is not precisely known, with varying figures from experts.
-However, it is believed that these snakes can live over 100 years.
-Captive-bred individuals, which grow faster, have been documented to live up to 50 years.
+This python species is heavy-bodied and can reach lengths of up to 4.3 meters, although the average length is 2.1 to 2.7 meters.
+Its lifespan in the wild is not precisely known, but captive individuals have been documented to live up to 50 years, with some reports suggesting they could live even longer under optimal conditions.

-The Coastal Python exhibits a wide variety of colors and patterns, even within a single location.
-These can include shades of olive, dark green, light green, yellowish green, brown, and black.
-The patterns may consist of splotches, stripes, or rings of colors.
-The colors and patterns are most vibrant right after the snake sheds its old skin.
+The Coastal Carpet Python exhibits a wide variety of colours and patterns, even within a single location.
+These can include shades of olive, dark green, light green, yellowish-green, brown, and black.
+The patterns may consist of splotches, stripes, or rings of colours.
+The colours and patterns are most vibrant right after the snake sheds its old skin.

-Regarding reproduction, after mating, the female Coastal Python lays a clutch of up to 30 eggs.
-Unlike other snake species, the females of this species care for their eggs and vigorously defend their clutch.
-They coil around the eggs and shiver to maintain a stable temperature.
+Regarding reproduction, after mating, the female Coastal Carpet Python lays a clutch of up to 30 eggs.
+Unlike many other snake species, the females of this species care for their eggs and vigorously defend their clutch.
+They coil around the eggs and shiver to maintain a stable temperature, a behaviour known as thermoregulation.
 Roughly 50 to 60 days after laying the eggs, the hatchlings emerge.
 At this point, the mother’s maternal duties are complete, and she leaves to feed, while the hatchlings disperse and fend for themselves.

 Photo Gallery